mqtt-tools/mqttwarn/README.md

 You associate topic branches to application keys (pushover terminology) in the configuration file (copy `mqtt2pushover.conf.sample` to `mqtt2pushover.conf` for use).

 See details in the config sample for how to configure this script.
+The path to the configuration file (which must be valid Python) is obtained from the `MQTT2PUSHOVERCONF` environment variable which defaults to `/etc/mqtt2pushover/mqtt2pushover.conf`.

 ## Obligatory screenshot